Elements Are Out of This World Mark as Favorite (5 Favorites)

 Lesson: Part 1: 30 minutes, Part 2: 20 minutes, Part 3: 80 minutes

 - Source information about the elemental composition of Earth and other astronomical objects – this could be websites or books.
-Example websites include Elements in Earth’s crust, Elements in Earth’s atmosphere, Sun, and Saturn’s atmosphere.
+Example websites include Sun, and The Atmospheres of Other Planets.
 A more extensive list of sample websites can be found in Teacher Notes.

 - Student page (one per student)